• Level of education

 Systematic methods for circuit analysis: modified nodal analysis (MNA).

-Ideal model, finite-gain model, 1-pole.
-Input and output impedance, offset current and voltage.
+Ideal model, finite gain model, 1-pole.
+Input impedance, output impedance, offset current, and offset voltage.

-Linear electronic functions based on operational amplifiers: summing, subtracting, integrating.
-Derivator, amplification.
+Linear electronic functions based on operational amplifiers: adder, subtractor, integrator.
+Derivative, amplification.

-Performance and limitations of these operational amplifier-based circuits: stability, Gain-Bandwidth product, Slew Rate, etc.
+Performance and limitations of these operational amplifier-based circuits: stability, gain-bandwidth product, slew rate.

 Analog filtering, transfer function synthesis (polynomial filters)